 Deck layouts, review of facilities, activities, amenities

-Pacific Adventure deck plan review at CruiseMapper provides newest cruise deck plans (floor layouts of the vessel) extracted from the officially issued by P&O Cruises deckplan pdf (printable version).
+Pacific Adventure deck plan review at CruiseMapper provides newest cruise deck plans (2020-2021-2022 valid floor layouts of the vessel) extracted from the officially issued by P&O Cruises deckplan pdf (printable version).

 Each of the Pacific Adventure cruise ship deck plans are conveniently combined with a legend (showing cabin codes) and detailed review of all the deck's venues and passenger-accessible indoor and outdoor areas.
 A separate link provides an extensive information on Pacific Adventure staterooms (cabins and suites), including photos, cabin plans and amenities by room type and category.

 Pacific Adventure (built 2001 as Golden Princess, last refurbished in 2015) is the second of all nine Grand-class Princess Cruises ships - together with the Princess fleetmates Caribbean, Crown, Diamond, Emerald, Grand (sistership), Ruby, Sapphire and Star (sistership).
 In 2020, Golden Princess will be transferred to P&O Australia and renamed ("Pacific Adventure") after scheduled drydock.
 In November 2021, Star Princess (as Pacific Encounter) joins Pacific Adventure in the P&O AU's fleet.